Together, we all watched

 every time you go home and lay in your mother’s bed,

 or hear her in the kitchen crying.
-All you know
+The only certain truth

 is part of a slow, steady movement forward,

-and you will do everything you can to patch the universe together
+and you will do everything you can to patch the sky together

 every time you see a crack.